 Brighton and Hove

 § This page gives an overview of the Brighton and Hove local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Brighton and Hove is a vibrant coastal city on the East Sussex coast, famed for its seafront, Brighton Pier, and Royal Pavilion.
 The city centre has a lively cultural and arts scene, with The Lanes offering narrow streets of independent shops and cafes.
 Hove adds elegant Regency terraces and a promenade.
 The South Downs rise to the north, offering views and countryside walks, while the coastline provides beaches, cliffs, and a busy marina.